pvh95/dl_reddit_meme/README.md

 **color_channel_conv.py** (converting RGBA/CMYK to RGB):
    - Input: ***./output/train_set.csv, ./output/valid_set.csv, ./output/test_set.csv***
    - Output: ***./output/train_set.csv, ./output/valid_set.csv, ./output/test_set.csv***
-   - Converting images with color channels RGBA/CMYK to RGB. (num of deviant pics were approximately 30.000)
+   - Converting images with color channels other than RGB (such as CMYK, RGBA, P, L, LA) to RGB. (num of deviant pics were approximately 30.000)
    - Furthermore, removing all the images whose pixel sizes (= width * height) are bigger than the PIL's limit pixel size, 89478485. (only 4 pics with this property were found and removed, all of them from ./output/train_set/0.)
+   - Removing gif files as it cannot be converted to RGBA (for an obvious reason).
+166 of them were removed.

 ### Train-Valid-Test Split